-Building on assessments undertaken to update our Slavery and Human Trafficking Statement for 2017, we carried out a risk-based review of our supply chain to identify the risk from all forms of modern slavery, identifying four categories of spend most susceptible to abuses – chemicals, workwear & PPE, IT hardware & equipment, and mains materials – which encompass 594 suppliers across 13 countries (85% in the EU, plus the US and Australia) and account for 13.4% of our annual procurement spend.
+Building on assessments undertaken to update our Slavery and Human Trafficking Statement (PDF 333 KB opens in new window) for 2017, we carried out a risk-based review of our supply chain to identify the risk from all forms of modern slavery, identifying four categories of spend most susceptible to abuses – chemicals, workwear & PPE, IT hardware & equipment, and mains materials – which encompass 594 suppliers across 13 countries (85% in the EU, plus the US and Australia) and account for 13.4% of our annual procurement spend.

 To date, we have not identified any human rights abuses within our own operations nor our supply chain and so no remediation actions have been required.
 However, as we cannot guarantee that they aren’t present in some form, we’ve mapped our human rights risks against our corporate risk register and manage them within this framework.
 In addition, our supply chain modern slavery risk management plan is detailed in the Statement.